Lima: Tourism

 As the main entry point to the country, Lima has developed an important tourism industry, among which its Historic Center, its archaeological centers, its nightlife, museums, art galleries, festivities and popular traditions stand out.
 According to Mastercard's Global Destination Cities Index, in 2014, Lima was the most visited city of Latin America and was the 20th city globally, with 5.11 million visitors.
 In 2019, Lima is the top destination in South America, with 2.63 million international visitors in 2018 and a growth forecast of 10.00% percent for 2019.

 The Catacombs of the Basilica of San Francisco was the Old cemetery of the city during all the colonial times, until 1810.
-It contain bones of some 70,000 colonial people.
+It contains bones of some 70,000 colonial people.

 The Historic Center of Lima, which includes part of the districts of Lima and Rímac, was declared a World Heritage Site by UNESCO in 1988 due to the importance that the city had during the Viceroyalty of Peru, leaving as testimony a large number of architectural legacies.
 Highlights include the Basilica and Convent of San Francisco, the Plaza Mayor, the Cathedral, the Basilica and Convent of Santo Domingo, the Palacio de Torre Tagle, among others.
 The tour of the churches of the city is very popular among tourists.
 In a short walk through the city center we can find many, several of which date from the 16th and 17th centuries.

 Basilica of Santo Domingo, built between 1678 and 1766.
 It holds the tombs of the saints Rose of Lima, Martín de Porres and John Macias.